 Rosemary-Honey Chicken with Smashed Cauliflower

-- 3.5-4 lbs. organic chicken thighs skinless, boneless (OR with skin and bone, if preferred)
+- 3.5 to 4 lbs. chicken thighs skinless, boneless (OR with skin and bone, if preferred)

 - ⅓ cup olive oil

-- ¼ cup dijon mustard optional (not GAPS)
+- ¼ cup Dijon mustard optional (omit for AIP and GAPS)

 - 2 large sprigs fresh rosemary